tinkeros/TinkerOS/Baremetal.md

    - Legacy / CSM boot on
    - UEFI boot off
    - Legacy USB / Port 60/64 emulation enabled
-   - SATA drive in Compatability / IDE / Legacy (not AHCI or RAID) for installing both TempleOS and TinkerOS
+   - SATA drive in ATA / Compatability / IDE / Legacy (not AHCI or RAID) for installing both TempleOS and TinkerOS
    - SATA drive in AHCI mode (for installing TinkerOS only, no TempleOS support)
    - HPET disabled
    - Fast boot disabled